Safest Teeth Whiteners

-Dental calculus can trap stains on the teeth, causing discoloration.
+Dental calculus can trap stains on teeth, causing discoloration.
 Tartar is also rough and porous.
 It may make it more challenging to remove new plaque and bacteria.
 Calculus can also lead to receding gums and gum disease.

 Significant issues can arise if plaque hardens into tartar, such as cavities, gum disease, and even tooth loss.
-Tartar can only be removed by your dentist during a professional teeth cleaning.
+Tartar can only be removed by your dentist during professional teeth cleanings.

 Dental plaque is usually colorless or pale yellow.
-A dentist can find dental plaque on your teeth by looking in your mouth with a small mirror and dental explorer during an oral examination.
+A dentist can find plaque on your teeth by looking in your mouth with a small mirror and dental explorer during an oral examination.

 When you consume carbohydrates and sugary foods and beverages, bacteria feed on the sugars.
 This process produces acids.
-These acids can lead to cavities, gingivitis, and other oral health conditions.
+These acids can lead to:

 Tooth decay caused by dental plaque build-up can even develop under your gums where it isn’t visible.
 If this occurs, the plaque can cause bone loss and deep gum pockets over time, eventually leading to tooth loss.

 Plaque can be removed at home with a normal toothbrush.
 Tartar can only be removed during professional teeth cleanings, which is why it is essential to visit your dentist every six months.

-Since tartar cannot be removed at home with a toothbrush, it commonly leads to tooth decay, bad breath, and advanced gum disease (periodontitis) if not removed.
+Since tartar cannot be removed at home with a toothbrush, it commonly leads to tooth decay, bad breath, and advanced gum disease (periodontitis).